Non-Collision singularities in the Planar two-Center-two-Body problem: Proof of the main theorem

 \subsection{Gerver map}

 Following \cite{G2}, we discuss in this section the limit case $\mu=0,\chi=\infty$.
 We assume that $Q_3$ has elliptic motion and $Q_4$ has hyperbolic motion with respect to the focus $Q_2$.
 Since $\mu=0,$ $Q_3$ and $Q_4$ do not interact unless they have exact collision.
-Since we assume that $Q_4$ just comes from the interaction from $Q_1$ located at $(-\infty, 0)$ and the new traveler particle is going to interact with $Q_1$ in the future, the slope of incoming asymptote $\theta_4^-$ of $Q_4$ and that of the outgoing asymptote $\bar{\theta}^+$ of the traveler particle should satisfy $\theta^-=0, \ \bar{\theta}^+=\pi$.
+Since we assume that $Q_4$ just comes from the interaction from $Q_1$ located at $(-\infty, 0)$ and the new traveler particle is going to interact with $Q_1$ in the future, the slope of incoming asymptote $\theta_4^-$ of $Q_4$ and that of the outgoing asymptote $\bar{\theta}^+$ of the traveler particle should satisfy $\theta^-_4=0, \ \bar{\theta}^+=\pi$.

 The Kepler motions of $Q_3$ and $Q_4$ has three first integrals $E_i, G_i$ and $g_i$ where $E_i$ denotes the energy, $G_i$ denotes the angular momentum and $g_i$ denotes the argument of periapsis.
-Since the total energy of the system is zero we have $E_4=-E_3.$ It turns out convenient to use eccentricities $e_i=\sqrt{1+2G^2_i E_i}$ instead of $G_i$ since the proof of Theorem \ref{ThMain} involves a renormalization transformation and $e_i$ are scaling invariant.
-The Gerver map describes the parameters of the elliptic orbit change during the interaction of $Q_3$ and $Q_4.$ The orbits of $Q_3$ and $Q_4$ intersect in two points.
-We pick one of them.
-We use a discrete parameter $j\in\{1, 2\}$ to describe the first or the second collision in Gerver's construction.
+Since the total energy of the system is zero we have $E_4=-E_3.$ Note that